Perceptual Effects of Dynamic Range Compression in Popular Music Recordings - January 2014

 The latest issue of the AES Journal is now available for online viewing.

-A tutorial seminar presented at the 126th AES Convention held in Munich.
+A tutorial seminar presented at the 134th AES Convention held in Rome.

 This tutorial seminar presents the basic techniques behind the ever important use of equalization in studio mixing.